dayogreats/ruby_api_call_lesson/README.md

 How different devices and applications are connected to each other making it possible for us to book flight / hotel reservations, buy goods on amazon, call Uber’s driver for ride or perhaps enroll for Turing School of Software?

 # API, unsung hero of our connected world
-Well `HTTP` is the king of the web services while the unsung hero of our connected world is API today.
+Well `HTTP` is the king of the web services while API is the unsung hero of our connected world.
 API is the engine that inspire innovation in our today’s world.
 It’s behind scene and we take it for granted.
 It’s the engine under the hood that makes all the interactivities we all expect and rely upon online every day.

-# TAKE FOR EXAMPLE
+# Take for example
 We are all used to making Direct Flight Reservation online where we choose departure, destination and dates etc. Then that information is used to search the server the airline database directly for seat availability and cost based on some variables.

 But imagine a third-part travel service (like [Google Flight](https://www.google.com/flights/) ) that aggregates information from many airline servers for booking seat availability, date, cost and then display the response back to user.
 It’s API that makes services like travel services possible to exist today.